rsleiberin/kami/documentation/standards/README.md

 - `PENDING`

 ## Tasks
-- [ ] Update language specific standards in coding_and_development for frontend and database.
+- [ ] Update language specific standards in coding_and_development for frontend and database once development of these topics commences.

 ## Files
 The following files are listed in the suggested reading order (do not include this README):